AlexiaGossa/VLAN-Helper/README.md

+<h1>EN - Warning</h1>
+I have just detected a processing problem in the packages.
+While we find the solution and fix the problem, you must be very careful with the results of the webapp, there may be errors in some cases.
+You are warned, do not trust the webapp blindly.

 <h1>EN - VLAN helper ?</h1>
 I'm a system and network administrator for many years.
 I have been using VLAN for so long that I don't remember.
 Recently, I have to use a switch from a company that uses the CISCO implementation to manage VLANs.